Dr S Koposov

 Galactic archaeology, Milky Way structure, Hyper-velocity stars, Large surveys, Statistics, Machine Larning

 I have graduated from the Physics/Astronomy department of Moscow State University in 2006.
-After that I've started my PhD in the University of Heidelberg with Hans-Walter Rix in Max-Planch Institute for Astronomy.
-I've defended my thesis on 'Understanding the Milky Way Halo through Large Surveys' in 2009.
+After that I did my PhD in the University of Heidelberg with Prof. Hans-Walter Rix.
+I have defended my thesis on 'Understanding the Milky Way Halo through Large Surveys' in 2009.
 I then joined the Institute of Astronomy in the University of Cambridge as a research associate.
-In 2016 I received the Ernest Rutherford Fellowship to continue working in Cambridge, but in 2017 I moved to Carnegie Mellon University in Pittsburgh, USA as an assistant professor in the MacWilliams Center for Cosmology.
+In 2016 I received the Ernest Rutherford Fellowship to continue working in Cambridge.
+In 2017 I moved to Carnegie Mellon University in Pittsburgh, USA as an assistant professor in the McWilliams Center for Cosmology.
 I was promoted to associate professor in 2020.
 In the same year I moved to Institute of Astronomy, University of Edinburgh as a Reader in Observational Astronomy.

 Sergey has featured in the following recent School news stories: